How to Complete the FAFSA Step by Step

 If You Need Additional Help Filling Out the FAFSA

 If you need help filling out the FAFSA form, you can click on the white question mark icon next to each FAFSA question to reveal a tip on how to answer that question.
-You can also visit the FAFSA Help Center to learn more about the recently updated form, look at our FAFSA guide, or watch the FAFSA tutorial video .
+You can also learn more about the recently updated form and get the answers to frequently asked questions at the FAFSA Help Center, watch the FAFSA tutorial video, or chat with Aidan, the virtual assistant.

 Recommended: Avoid These Common FAFSA Mistakes